doordeck/docs/source/includes/_platform.md

-senderName | false (defaults to Doordeck) | Email name to use when emailing users' primaryColour | false (defaults to #00283C) | Primary colouring for email secondaryColour | false (defaults to #45BDD1) | Secondary colouring for email callToAction | false | See call to action definition
+senderName | false (defaults to Doordeck) | Email name to use when emailing users' primaryColour | false (defaults to #00283C) | Primary colouring for email secondaryColour | false (defaults to #45BDD1) | Secondary colouring for email onlySendEssentialEmails | false (defaults to false) | Restrict the emails to be sent to only the essential ones callToAction | false | See call to action definition

 The call to action is formed of the following fields